lacework-alliances/amazon-security-lake/README.md

     * Enter a **Stack name** for the stack.
     * Enter the **Moose S3 Bucket Name**.
     * Enter **Your Lacework URL**.
+    * If you Lacework instance has the Organization feature enabled, enter the **Lacework Sub-Account Name**.
+Otherwise, leave this field blank.
     * Enter your **Lacework Access Key ID** and **Lacework Secret Key** that you copied from your API Keys file.
 See [here](https://docs.lacework.com/console/generate-api-access-keys-and-tokens).

 3. Click **Next** through to your stack **Review**.
 4. Accept the AWS CloudFormation terms and click **Create stack**.

+### Troubleshooting
+Troubleshooting this integration can be done by monitoring the CloudWatch logs for two Lambda functions.
+One Lambda function is responsible for some of the initial setup during the CloudFormation deployment.
+The second Lambda function transforms Lacework security alerts to the OCSF security findings for AWS Moose.

+#### Initial Setup Troubleshooting
+Some initial set up during the CloudFormation deployment is handled by a Lambda function _<stack-name>-LaceworkMooseSetupFunction-xxxx_.
+Specifically, it configures the Alert Channel and Alert Rules that are required to send Lacework Security Alerts to the second Lambda function for transformation into OCSF and AWS Moose.
+To investigate any issues, use the following steps:

+1. Go to Lambda in your AWS management console.
+2. Find the Lambda function with the name _<stack-name>-LaceworkMooseSetupFunction-xxxx_.
+3. Click the **Monitor** tab.
+4. Click the button **View logs in CloudWatch** to launch CloudWatch into a new tab.
+5. View the **Log stream** debug for errors.

+#### Security Findings Event Troubleshooting
+If there are issues with Lacework Security Alerts being transformed to OCSF and AWS Moose, investigate the Lambda function _<stack-name>-LaceworkEventSetupFunction-xxxx_.
+It transforms Lacework Security alerts into OCSF Security Findings format and delivers these in Parquet file format to the AWS Moose S3 bucket.
+To investigate any issues, use the following steps:

+1. Go to Lambda in your AWS management console.
+2. Find the Lambda function with the name _<stack-name>-LaceworkMooseEventFunction-xxxx_.
+3. Click the **Monitor** tab.
+4. Click the button **View logs in CloudWatch** to launch CloudWatch into a new tab.
+5. View the **Log stream** debug for errors.

+###
+Updates to the integration are provided through CloudFormation template updates.
+This may upgrade architecture and the Lambda functions.